-Although you can A/B test your landing pages for the color and size of the CTA button resonating with your audience, a couple of studies have found some standard results.
+Although you can email A/B testing your landing pages for the color and size of the CTA button resonating with your audience, a couple of studies have found some standard results.

 In a study with 600 subjects, it was found that conversions increased by 34% when they used a red button.
 In another study by Hubspot, it was found that the red button outperformed the green by 21%.

 So, you can use the pre-generated and tested knowledge to quickly get the results out of your email marketing efforts.

 Not just the email campaign, test your landing pages also for maximum conversion as well.
 Show your creativity!
 Test different text, images, CTAs and even the color of the button.
 You never know which element resonates with your customers to achieve good conversion rates.

 A disjointed marketing approach leads to fragmented results.
 Combining the two most powerful methods of marketing leads to new synergies.
 Therefore, better conversion rates can be achieved.
 How do you sync your email campaigns with the landing pages?
 Let us know in the comments below.

 Learn from the top sales page examples and elevate your sales strategy – find out more in our expert guide!

 Learn more about landing pages with our Landing Page Guide:

 - Chapter 1: What is a Landing Page?

 - Chapter 2: Landing Page for Small Business